isabo/phone-number-input-field/README.md

   microframework, and my Hyperapp
   [CustomElement library](https://github.com/isabo/hyperapp-custom-element).
 - `npm run build` runs the build script.
-- `npm run demo` runs a web server that will build the component and serve the demo page.
+- `npm run demo` runs a local web server that will build the component and serve the demo page.